 Posted by William Nunnelley on 2002-07-11

-in England as part of Samford University's British Institute of Genealogy and Historical Research.
+in England as part of Samford University's British Institute of Genealogy and

 is study leader.
 The group of 15 students and Samford library director Jean

 Samford is a leading Christian university offering undergraduate programs grounded in the liberal arts with an array of nationally recognized graduate and professional schools.
-Founded in 1841, Samford is the 87th oldest institution of higher education in the United States.
-U.S. News & World Report ranks Samford 3rd among regional universities in the South.
-Samford enrolls 5,509 students from 45 states, the District of Columbia and 29 other countries in its 10 academic units: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy, and public health.
+Founded in 1841, Samford is the 87th-oldest institution of higher learning in the United States.
+Samford enrolls 5,791 students from 49 states, Puerto Rico and 16 countries in its 10 academic schools: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy and public health.
 Samford fields 17 athletic teams that compete in the tradition-rich Southern Conference and ranks 6th nationally for its Graduation Success Rate among all NCAA Division I schools.